areebsayyed/fridayBOT/README.md

-Certainly!
-Below is the updated and enhanced GitHub README-style documentation with a copyright notice at the start, including the mention of the software maker "Areeb Sayyed" in an eye-catching and bold style.

----

 # 🚀 FridayBot

 **FridayBot** - The ultimate macOS automation bot!
 Seamlessly manage terminal scripts, Bluetooth, volume, airplane mode, time zones, and Git operations.
 Securely controlled by authorized users only, it’s your go-to tool for boosting productivity and automating tasks with precision.